cjlanzo/RaidNotesTBC/README.md

 ## Todo

+* Allow customization of boss routing with an instance
 * Make notes advance to the next trash section as a boss encounter begins (so you see current boss and the trash after it rather than before)
-* Allow customization of boss routing with an instance
 * Add options to allow customization of font size, notes opacity, etc
 * Add version outdated notification on login

 ## Known Issues

+* Instances like Black Temple won't load the correct boss due to skips.
+This will be addressed by the custom routing
 * Notes can be dragged off screen and it causes them to disappear.
 If you reload your UI it will reappear as a workaround for now